 Patient Entertainment Center

 Patients and families are invited to come and enjoy the sights, sounds and events of the Patient Entertainment Center (PEC).
-Located in the Berthiaume building to the right of the top of the large staircase in the Main Lobby, magic shows, bingo and musical performances are just some of the fun activities offered in the PEC.
-With activity tables, PacMan machines and a colorful jukebox on "free play," filled with old favorites and the latest hits, the PEC is a great place to just relax.
+Located in the Berthiaume building, next to Seacrest Studio, the Patient Entertainment Center features magic shows, bingo as well as musical performances, and is a great place to just relax.

-A schedule of events is posted outside the PEC and is available on the inpatient units.
+A schedule of events is available on the inpatient units.
 If your child is interested in attending an event in the PEC, please discuss it first with his nurse.
 Volunteers are sometimes available to escort patients to the PEC.

 Television and Radio